What Are Bacterial Fimbriae?

 Fimbriae and Pseudomonas aeruginosa

 Pseudomonas aeruginosa is a widely distributed opportunistic pathogen, meaning that it rarely causes disease in healthy individuals, but given the opportunity, can infect just about any tissue.
-This opportunist is estimated to be the causative agent of 10% of nosocomial infections (hospital acquired infections) and is particularly a problem for cystic fibrosis patients, burn victims and those with compromised immune systems.
+This opportunist is estimated to be the causative agent of 10% of nosocomial infections (hospital / healthcare acquired infections) and is particularly a problem for cystic fibrosis patients, burn victims and those with compromised immune systems.
 P. aeruginoa also contributes to infections associated with internal medical devices and indwelling catheters.

 P. aeruginosa has fimbriae as well as a number of other virulence factors, including toxins, enzymes and a bacterial capsule.
 The capsule contributes to the bacteria's ability to adhere to cells and also prevents it from being destroyed by phagocytic cells of the host’s immune system.

 The fimbriae of P. aeruginosa are similar in structure to those of N. gonnorhoeae, but also include a bacterial enzyme, called neuraminidase that enhances its ability to attach to host cells.

 - Bauman, R. (2014).
 Microbiology with Diseases by Taxonomy 4th ed., Pearson Benjamin Cummings.